Art History Lesson

 Activities:

-Students will choose two artworks, one contemporary and one from a different period, from a list.
+choose two artworks, one contemporary and one from a different period, from a

 Formative Assessment: